lf-lang/lingua-franca/test/Rust/src/README.md

   - [x] `CargoDependency.lf`: generated project can depend on external crates, including local ones
   - [x] `ModuleDependency.lf`: one can add pure rust modules to the generated project without fuss
   - [x] `ModuleDependencyWithDirModule.lf`: one can also add a tree of modules
+  - [ ] Specify runtime crate as a cargo dependency
 - `CliFeature.lf`: CLI parameter parsing
   - [x] for runtime options
   - [x] for parameters of the main reactor